ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 > For KilS biometry, there was no updated biometry tab so we created one.
 This means there is dupication between the Updated Sheet and the New Data sheet.
 >> CEDRIC : I'll copy them back in new biometries and the shiny will handle duplicates.

+> CEDRIC there is a duplicate => fixed by Ciara and Russell

+* series no new seres

+* updated series no update

+* new dataseries : 2 values

+* modified dataseries : 14 values

+* new biometry : 2 values

 ### annex 4